4 Foreign Language Project Ideas for Student-driven Success

 So ask your class to come up with a menu for a culturally appropriate meal and prepare it together.

 Students can begin by independently researching foods that are traditional in the target culture.
 Then bring them together to share their findings and choose the foods that they’re going to prepare as a class.
-The meal should be comprised of key elements such as an appetizer, salad, main course and dessert.
+The meal should be composed of key elements such as an appetizer, salad, main course and dessert.
 Next, break them into small groups and give each group a target-language recipe corresponding to their particular dish to follow.

 It’s helpful to undertake this project in the context of a unit on food vocabulary so that they can build familiarity with words for common foods and ingredients.
 Before they begin cooking, teach them target language vocabulary for language commonly used in recipes like “stir,” “chop,” “simmer,” etc. You might even try demonstrating by articulating such actions as they watch you put together a simple recipe first.